rhyswynne/inline-tweet-sharer/README.md

 The CSS classes for the plugin are the following:-

 * **a.inline-twitter-link** - style for the entire link.
-* **a.inline-twitter-link span** – style for the twitter logo at the end of the link.
+* **a.inline-twitter-link span** ï¿½ style for the twitter logo at the end of the link.
-* **a:hover.inline-twitter-link** – style for the entire link with when hovered over it.
+* **a:hover.inline-twitter-link** ï¿½ style for the entire link with when hovered over it.
 * **a:hover.inline-twitter-link span** - style for the twitter logo at the end of the link when hovered.

 Check out our [CSS Customisation Service](http://winwar.co.uk/plugins/inline-tweet-sharer/#csscustomisation) if you're still struggling.